 - Get a coach and work with them on skills and attitudes related to managing time and priorities.
 A coach will help keep you accountable as you progress in this area.

 I offer three complimentary executive coaching sessions to every bona fide senior executive.
-If you would like to take me up on that offer, just click the button below to schedule our first call.
+If you would like to take me up on that offer, just click the link below to schedule our first call.

 About This Competency